 Our passion is to raise family sized Jersey milk cows with grazing genetics, hand-milking size teats, smaller frames/statures that will have 10-15 lactation’s, be true family friends, and provide a sustainable source of wholesome and heart-healthy grass-fed meat, milk, cheese, yogurt, other dairy foods, and wonderful fertilizer for the fields and gardens.

 We are breeding for A2 genetics.
 All of our sires are rated A2/A2.
+Read my article about A2 milk verses A1 Milk here.
 Most of our stock is Registered Jersey but we have a variety.
 We have a total of about 30-40 cows so email us for more info and tell us what you’re looking for.
-Our for sale page is rarely up to date We spend more time out at the barn than trying to upload.
+Our for sale page is rarely up to date as we spend more time out at the barn than trying to upload on our “high” speed.

 Our Jersey heifer calves are dam raised on REAL milk for a healthier and longer life.
 Instead of weaning at 5-8 weeks of age, we don’t wean them until at least 16-24 weeks of age (4-6 months).
-By weaning later, we allow them to properly develop their rumen so that they can digest the cellulose in the grass.
-Milk is the perfect source of protein for a calf.
+By weaning later, we allow them to properly develop their immune system and rumen so that they can digest the cellulose in the grass.
+Milk is the perfect source of protein for a calf although industry will tell you that grain is the perfect way.

 Weaning our heifers at several months is a lot of work and expense, but they are so much healthier that it is worth it!
 This commitment along with the fact that our lines come from generations of grazing, allows a well developed rumen so they can be efficient grazers and stay in good condition on forages.
 We are looking for cows that live a long healthy life and don’t break the bank in grain and vet bills.
 Not to mention the multiple health benefits from the nutrient dense grass-fed milk and other products a family cow can produce for ones homestead.